 As politically correct as it may sound to let others – especially managers or team leaders – speak about an employee’s achievements, this is not the best approach for performance reviews.
 A thorough self-assessment can help employees feel more engaged in the appraisal process as they gain confidence and insights while setting goals for the future.
 This cultural element dampens the performance management process in the UK, eliminating a crucial tool for critical reflection and skill development.

 Post-Brexit Employment Regulations

-Brexit has brought numerous changes in various senses to the UK, both professionally and socially.
+Brexit has brought numerous changes in various senses to the UK, professionally and socially.
 And, when we narrow our scope to HR, the impact has been significant.
 Anyone can check online to see how to comply with all current regulations.
-But, in short, UK employers need to follow certain criteria as regards salaries, education, job level and visa duration in the British territory when hiring non-UK employees.
+But, in short, UK employers need to follow certain criteria regarding salaries, education, job level and visa duration in the British territory when hiring non-UK employees.

 Now, how do Brexit regulations affect performance management processes?

 At first glance, there’s no reason why recruiting limitations should negatively impact a talent management initiative.
 However, if we dig a little deeper, we’ll notice that they also trigger a talent loss for organizations.
 In other words, foreign employees who don’t comply with these regulations and/or can’t (or don’t want to) apply for permanent residency need to leave.

 This talent exodus has exacerbated skills gaps that the current workforce must cover until a local (or Brexit-compliant) fit is sourced, engaged and trained to fill the void.
 What can you expect of a performance management process that evaluates employees doing their best to cover a skills gap for which they weren’t properly trained?
 Inaccurate feedback that negatively impacts employee experience by generating a sense of frustration and, eventually, affects salaries.